jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: OneNote --> Office 365/BuckeyeMail

 * This is a great, free, organized solution
-* I don't use it for handwritten notes because writing with the Apple Pencil feels off
+* I don't personally use it for handwritten notes because writing with the Apple Pencil feels off
 * You can insert media, files, links, etc:
   * ... in the app (the camera tool is also a document scanner)
   * ... using the share sheet